SuryaNarayanaa/unbound-hack/README.md

 The application uses API key-based authentication:

-1. **Key Generation**: API keys are 64-character hexadecimal strings generated using cryptographically secure random values
+1. **Key Generation**: API keys are 64-character hexadecimal strings generated using cryptographically secure random values (`crypto.getRandomValues`)
 2. **Key Storage**: Keys are hashed using SHA-256 before storage in the database
-3. **Key Transmission**: Keys are sent via `X-API-Key` HTTP header
+3. **Key Transmission**: Keys are sent via `X-API-Key` HTTP header or passed to Convex queries/mutations
 4. **Key Validation**: On each request, the key is hashed and compared against stored hashes
 5. **Key Display**: New keys are only shown once during user creation